 \begin{lem} Let $A$ be a Nakayama algebra.
 Then \begin{enumerate} \item $A$ has finite global dimension if and only if $R(A)$ is connected of weight $1$; \item $2\dist A-1\leq \mathrm{gl}.\dim A\leq 2\dist A$, provided that $\mathrm{gl}.\dim A$ is finite. \end{enumerate} \end{lem}

-An algebra $A$ is said to be Gorenstein if the left selfinjective dimension and right selfinjective dimension of $A$ are finite.
-For any Gorenstein algebra, two selfinjective dimensions coincide; see \cite{Zak69}.
+An algebra $A$ is said to be Gorenstein if its left selfinjective dimension and right selfinjective dimension are finite.
+If $A$ is a Gorenstein algebra, then its left and right selfinjective dimensions are equal; see \cite{Zak69}.
 It is known that a Nakayama algebra is Gorenstein if and only if its left selfinjective dimension is finite.

 We need the following; see \cite[1.2]{She17} and \cite[4.13]{Sen19}.